-So you go to take your dishes out of the dishwasher and they’re completely wet.
+You take your dishes out of the dishwasher and they’re completely wet.
 Sound familiar?

 If your dishwasher has a stainless steel tub, you probably need rinse aid.
-Sure, your dishwasher could be the best, highest-efficiency model.
+Your dishwasher could be the best, highest-efficiency model.
 It still needs rinse aid.
 Rinse aid helps dry dishes by reducing water droplet formation.
 (Note: If you have a plastic tub and your dishes aren’t drying, you might need a service call on the heating element.)

 If you’ve added rinse aid to your dishwasher and your dishes still come out wet, check if you’re washing a lot of plastic dishes.
 Sometimes these can exacerbate the problem.
 Have you ever noticed that plastic dishes often come out with droplets of water while all your glass and porcelain dishes are completely dry?
 That’s because plastic does not hold heat the same way regular dishes do.